Let’s talk lash curls!

-B Curl - a B curl is a soft curl that can make straight lashes look accented.
+A B curl is a soft curl that can make straight lashes look accented.
 Basically, a B curl softly lifts naturally straight lashes.
 You can also use this type of curl for the inner eye for a subtle effect.

-DD Curl - Is a newer curl and are curlier than your average lash extension.
+Is a newer curl and are curlier than your average lash extension.
 Its perfect for clients with downward-facing eyelashes.
 The D curl can help transform downward and straight lashes into the widened doll-eye look.
 This type of curl is typically used for creating volume and mega volume looks for clients who prefer dramatic lashes.

 We’ve included a diagram below to show the difference between each curl:

 Top Tip: As there are different layers of lashes across the lash line you can actually mix curls and lengths on different layers or sections to create the perfect look.

 Deciding on the right curl for your clients takes time and practice.
 But remember to talk with your clients, do your research, and keep experimenting.

 We hope you found this blog post helpful, as always if you have any questions feel free to DM us at @LashBase_UK and we'll do our best to help!